Peter Paul Rubens: Italy (1600–1608)

 Rubens's experiences in Italy continued to influence his work even after his return to Flanders.
-His stay in Italy had also allowed him to build a network of friendships with important figures of his time such as the scientist Galileo Galilei whom he included as the central figure in his friendship portrait he painted in Mantua known as the Self-Portrait in a Circle of Friends from Mantua.
+His stay in Italy had also allowed him to build a network of friendships with important figures of his time such as the scientist Galileo Galilei whom he included as the central figure in the friendship portrait he painted in Mantua known as the Self-Portrait in a Circle of Friends from Mantua.
 Rubens continued to correspond with many of his friends and contacts in Italian, signed his name as "Pietro Paolo Rubens", and spoke longingly of returning to the peninsula—a wish that never materialised.
 Rubens was a polyglot who corresponded not only in Italian and Dutch, but also in French, Spanish and Latin.
 His mother tongue and most commonly used idiom remained, however, the dialect of Brabant.
 This is demonstrated in that he wrote his most spontaneous letters in that dialect and also used it for the notes on his drawings and designs.

 Antwerp (1609–1621)

 Upon hearing of his mother's illness in 1608, Rubens planned his departure from Italy for Antwerp, but she died before he arrived home.
 His return coincided with a period of renewed prosperity in the city with the signing of the Treaty of Antwerp in April 1609, which initiated the Twelve Years' Truce.
-In September 1609 Rubens was appointed as court painter by Albert VII, Archduke of Austria, and Infanta Isabella Clara Eugenia of Spain, sovereigns of the Habsburg Netherlands.
+In September 1609 Rubens was appointed as court painter by Albert VII, Archduke of Austria, and Infanta Isabella Clara Eugenia of Spain, sovereigns of the Spanish Netherlands.